 She wasn't blindly searching

-The Temple of Birth was constructed by Saint Helen during the years 327-333 at the exact same place where Christ was born.
+The Church of the Nativity was constructed by Saint Helen during the years 327-333 at the exact same place where Christ was born.
 This was already a place of worship for the Christians since 130, who knew its significance from their grandfathers' testimonies.
 On her missions to the Holy Land, Saint Helen was accompanied by the best archaeologists of the empire, who helped her locate the place of Christ's birth and burial.
 Their inquisitions were not too difficult, as the time that had passed since the physical presence of Christ in those places was not that long ago..

 TEXT-PHOTOS: GEORGE ZAFEIROPOULOS